symfony/symfony-docs/reference/forms/types/collection.rst

     If you are working with a collection of Doctrine entities, pay special attention to the `allow_add`_, `allow_delete`_ and `by_reference`_ options.
-    You can also see a complete example in the cookbook article :doc:`/form/form_collections`.
+    You can also see a complete example in the :doc:`/form/form_collections` article.

 Basic Usage
 -----------